 5. Scotch Collins

-Just like his brothers, Tom and John, the Scotch Collins cocktail follows the formula of spirit, lemon juice, simple syrup, and club soda.
+Just like his brothers, Tom and John, the Scotch Collins follows the formula of spirit, lemon juice, simple syrup, and soda water.
 It’s a tried and tested recipe that was great in the 1800s and always will be.
-While today’s cocktails often feature a lengthy list of specialty ingredients, the Scotch Collins reminds us that sometimes, less is more.
-With just a handful of ingredients, it’s sweet, sour, and savory, with an effervescent delivery system that hits the mark every time.
+While today’s cocktails often feature a lengthy list of speciality ingredients, the Scotch Collins reminds us that sometimes, less is more.
+With just a handful of ingredients, it’s sweet, sour, and savoury, with an effervescent delivery system that hits the mark every time.
 Here’s to you, Collins family!
 Don’t ever change.

 6. Rob Roy Cocktail